Tent walls are protected by a sturdy rainfly, but not all tents have something that protects the bottom of the tent, too.

 Using a tarp will always make your tent last longer.
 It’s a barrier between the tent and the rough ground.
 It stops the rough debris underfoot from touching your tent.

 As I said above, you’ll save money from this in the long run.
-You’ll be less likely to need to replace your tent since the bottom will wear away slower.
-And buying a new tarp at $20 a piece is a lot cheaper than buying a new tent and less time-consuming than trying to patch a slit.
+You’ll be less likely to replace your tent since the bottom will wear away slower.
+And buying a new tarp at $20 a piece is much cheaper than buying a new tent and less time-consuming than trying to patch a slit.

-Using a tarp also ensures that your tent’s bottom won’t suddenly develop a puncture halfway through a camping trip, leaving you exposed to the elements.
-If anything gets damaged, then it will be your tarp, and you’ll still have the bottom of your tent to keep you safe.
+Using a tarp also ensures that your tent’s bottom won’t suddenly develop a puncture halfway through a camping trip, exposing you to the elements.
+If anything gets damaged, it will be your tarp, and you’ll still have the bottom of your tent to keep you safe.

-This camper always uses a tent tarp under the tent to protect the floor, so it’s not an uncommon practice.
+This camper always uses a tent tarp under the tent to protect the floor, so it’s not uncommon.

-However, if you ever do end up with a mold or mildew problem one day, then we have a comprehensive article on how to clean a tent with mold and mildew for you.
+However, if you ever end up with a mold or mildew problem one day, we have a comprehensive article on how to clean a tent with mold and mildew for you.

 Tarps under your tent are particularly useful when camping in cold weather.